dylanrafael05/SharpParser/README.md

-# SharpFormat :: A text input library built for C#
+# SharpParser :: A text input library built for C#

-SharpFormat is a C# package which intends to make user input simple.
-Whether it be for data input or for simple programming languages, SharpFormat makes it easy.
+SharpParser is a C# package which intends to make user input simple.
+Whether it be for data input or for simple programming languages, SharpParser makes it easy.
 All functionality can be used by creating a class which derives from a type with no abstract members, and using some simple attributes.

 This library is compatable with C# 7.3, and should use no features which are of a later version unless wrapped in preprocessor directives.